 Alfie Dingley, an 8-year-old boy who is a sufferer of epilepsy, has up to 30 epileptic seizures a day.
 In March 2018 the Home Office made a formal public statement about a fact that it is considering allowing a medical cannabis trial to treat Alfie and young people like him who suffer from these conditions, just like Billy Caldwell, another boy who suffers from seizures.
 His mum found to aid in Canada where she was able to get medicinal cannabis.
 When she came to Heathrow airport, it was confiscated from her.
 Sir Richard Branson stated that he supports Billy and his mother Charlotte, has thrown his support behind them.
 If the UK parliament passes the drug law to legalize cannabis, it will be for medicinal purposes only, not for recreational purposes.

-In this article, it explains that The Health Poverty Action, an international development organization that sets out to improve and strengthen poor people in terms of improving health.
-The Health Poverty Action, believe that medical cannabis should be legalized and available for medical purposes as it would benefit the NHS by bringing in extra revenue and funding.
-The Health Poverty Action also states that if and when cannabis is legalized, it will fall under the same taxes as alcohol and cigarettes.
+In this article, it explains that The Health Poverty Action, that sets out to improve and strengthen poor people in terms of improving health.
+They believe that medical cannabis should be legalized and available for medical purposes as it would benefit the NHS by bringing in extra revenue and funding.
+They also state that if and when cannabis is legalized, it will fall under the same taxes as alcohol and cigarettes.

 The article showed a study, that if the government were to tax cannabis in the same tax bracket as alcohol, annual duties would work up to be 2 billion pounds.
 If cannabis were to be in the same tax bracket and cigarettes, annual duties would work up to 3.5 billion.
 Summarise this news article, try and find the paper it refers to for a separate article.
 It also uses Colorado, in the United States as an example, since they have decriminalized cannabis.
 The statistics show marijuana tax reports and the revenue collected monthly from marijuana and due to the legalization of the drug, in Colorado, people have come forward with their addictions due to the fact that they no longer are feared by the fact that they are breaking the law.